sarvsav/retro-language/doc/The_Ngaro_Virtual_Machine.rst

 Port 0: Wait for Hardware Event
 ===============================
-This is used to determine if Ngaro should enter a wait for hardware event loop.
-It should be set to 0, then use the WAIT instruction.
+This port is used to synchronize communication between the ngaro and the virtual hardware devices.

+See the description of the WAIT opcode for details.

 Usage Example: